lilly-lizard/Goshenite/notes.md

 - surface noise modifiers
 - render outline on selected object
 - output render png (write tests using this?)
+- can we do without Rc<RefCell<>>?
 - save model as file
 - curl noise field
+- scroll zoom proportional to distance (try scrolling on trackpad) and don't want to scroll out other side
+- anti-aliased ui
+- replace UniqueId type aliases with structs or enums to have explicit conversions and rules

 ## cleanup